marmelab/react-admin/docs/Upgrade.md

 );
 ```

-If you used a custom theme, you must update it to include the following lines:
+- If you used a custom theme, update it to include the following lines:

 ```diff
 const myTheme = {